 The viewer needs to pay attention to Summoner Spells, ability cooldowns, player levels, item purchases, masteries, map positioning, towers and structures, wards and vision… the list goes on.
 And we haven’t even talked about The Jungle yet.
 Good luck explaining Baron, Dragon, and all of the other minutia that lives in The Jungle to an inexperienced viewer!
 There’s no way for a viewer to visually intuit those things.
 They’re forced to seek out that information from an external source.

 All of this detracts from the viewer’s ability to focus on the gameplay, which isn’t very straight forward to begin with.
-Last Hitting is incredibly awkward and counter-intuitive, warding is poorly explained and incredibly tedious, guard towers have no visual indication of range and strange target priority… once again, the list goes on.
+Last Hitting is awkward and counter-intuitive, warding is difficult to see and understand, guard towers have no visual indication of range and strange target priority… once again, the list goes on.

 To anyone who hasn’t already put a significant amount of time into playing League of Legends, the whole thing is a complex and confusing mess.
 Although, to be fair, most MOBAs are just as awkward and confusing.
 It’s practically a hallmark of the genre.

 Blizzard’s newly released MOBA, Heroes of the Storm, falls prey to many of the same issues that League does, but it succeeds greatly in redesigning the jungle, and that makes a huge difference for the spectator.
 Compare the answers to these two questions: